 The gig starts off in very typical fashion, with a filthy joke, involving his testicles and a female nurse.
 Typical Jethro!
 No mucking about, straight in with the smut.

 The DVD is broken up with Interludes of Jethro reading out funny letters.
 I like the format as it breaks up the gig and makes it feel like it all goes so quick.

-The gags throughout the DVD are as you’d expect, a lot of smut and sleeze, often involving his wife.
-It is all very similar to his previous work, same style, topics and wording.
+The gags throughout the DVD are as you’d expect, a lot of smut and sleaze, often involving his wife.
+It is all very similar to his previous work, same style, topics, and wording.
 Although the jokes I hadn’t heard before, they are similar to past ones.
 But I guess this is what happens when you have released over 20 stand-up DVDs!

 The show finishes off with Jethro singing a nice Cornwall song, living up to the title of the tour.

-Unfortunately it is only just over an hour long, which I found disappointing, would have like to have seen closer to 90minutes.
+Unfortunately, it is only just over an hour-long, which I found disappointing, would have like to have seen closer to 90minutes.
 I guess they do say always leave them wanting more.
-The extras are also thin on the ground, their is one called ‘Classic Camborne’ which is just Jethro listening to some of his past work on an old style radio, and also some bloopers.
+The extras are also thin on the ground, there is one called ‘Classic Camborne’ which is just Jethro listening to some of his past work on an old-style radio, and also some bloopers.
 But that’s it.